Aaron-terg/poo_project/Projet/src_advanced/README.md

 if you choose the new game option you will be redirected to the setting menu.
  - adding / removing player: click on the plus square for adding a new player or click on the colored square to remove one player.

-    /!\ the game will not start if there is less planets than player or less than 2 players. there can be up to 4 player.
+    /!\ the game will not start if there are less planets than player or less than 2 players. there can be up to 4 player.

  - adding / removing planets: click on the plus button to add planet or the minus button to remove one.